starkbank/sdk-elixir/README.md

 ### Process webhook events

-Its easy to process events that arrived in your webhook.
-Remember to pass the signature header so the SDK can make sure its really StarkBank that sent you the event.
+It's easy to process events that have arrived in your webhook.
+Remember to pass the signature header so the SDK can make sure it's really StarkBank that has sent you the event.

 ```elixir